AgentMC/Sao20/Translate/En/Part1.md

 Nonetheless, the situation in the Dark Territory could not be improved with just ore.
 Although Kirito was trying to solve the fundamental problem that the fertility and sunlight amount is insufficient to harvest agricultural crops enough for it’s population, it seems that he has not yet reached any result.

-Under such circumstances, Kirito is committing the greatest hope to the other side of the "end wall of the world" that surrounds all Underworld, but there are many problems here as well. _Will a machine dragon be able to really exceed an infinite cliff that could never be overcame by a living thing.... and even if it does, I there a new ground spreading beyond that wall, or only pure "emptiness" lays beyond?_
+Under such circumstances, Kirito is committing the greatest hope to the other side of the "end wall of the world" that surrounds all Underworld, but there are many problems here as well. _Will a machine dragon be able to really exceed an infinite cliff that could never be overcame by a living thing.... and even if it does, I there a new ground spreading beyond that wall, or only pure "emptiness" lies beyond?_

 "............
 Still......."